jessemonroy650/top-phonegap-mistakes/new-to-Phonegap.md

   I confess to doing this.
 I also confess to giving people the wrong version.
 Sometimes, I have gave them Phonegap Build, when I should have given them Phonegap CLI.

-  *This is happening more and more with disaterous results and frustrating.*\
+  *This is happening more and more with disaterous results and frustrating.*

   To be clear, if you create an App with the command line tools, that App will NOT work with *Phonegap Build*; the structure is different.
-If you need a place to start, use this boilerplate [Phonegap--Generic-Boilerplate7](https://github.com/jessemonroy650/Phonegap--Generic-Boilerplate7).
+If you need a place to start, use this boilerplate [Phonegap--Generic-Boilerplate8](https://github.com/jessemonroy650/Phonegap--Generic-Boilerplate8).
 Note, this is an example.
 You still need to optimize this example, if you are going to use it.

 ###<a name=010>10.</a> Not adding the new "white-list", "white-list plugin" parameters in config.xml AND "Content Security Policy"###